Our Commitment

 We are excited by the opportunity to collaborate with the community to clearly define a long-term vision and capitalize on all the assets of the institute and its museum to create engaging new experiences.
 We are committed to ensuring ITC programming, exhibits and special collections are preserved, expanded and available to Texans and lifelong learners everywhere.

 As we reflect on nearly 50 years of stewardship, UTSA recognizes and shares in honoring the significant community impact of the ITC and Texas Pavilion.
-Throughout the evaluative process, we will focus on ensuring a thorough and transparent process that reflects our dedication and responsibility to identifying the best path forward.
+We are committed to ensuring the best future for the ITC museum as a place for all learners to engage with Texas history and culture.

 Veronica Salazar